Thursday's Morning Email: Government Shutdown Threat Looms Over Border Wall Faceoff

 1 WINNING TICKET SOLD FOR $758.7 MILLION POWERBALL Feel free to tithe part of those winnings to The Morning Email.
 [HuffPost]

-AMERICAN DIPLOMATS IN CUBA HAVE BEEN DIAGNOSED WITH BRIAN INJURIES Authorities are investigating the possibility of some sort of sonic attack being directed at their homes.
+AMERICAN DIPLOMATS IN CUBA HAVE BEEN DIAGNOSED WITH BRAIN INJURIES Authorities are investigating the possibility of some sort of sonic attack being directed at their homes.
 [Reuters]

 WHAT’S BREWING